Gerax2003/Rasterizer/README.md

 Vertex shader for lightning
 8 functionnal lights with ambient and diffuse lighting and attenuation
 Pixel shading
+Materials

-## WIP
+## WIP (in priority order)
 ---
 Lighting with specular values
+Back-face culling
 Optimisation and proper clipping
-Back-face culling
+Getting materials from TinyObjLoader

 ## Interface presentation
 ---